unwxnted/weatherApp/README.md

-# weatherApp
+# WeatherApp
-a simple weather app maded in nodeJS
+a simple weather app maded in nodeJS, express, html, css

-its made for test jeje
+using a rapidApi for weather

+## USE
+install dependencies and start the server.js file

+thanks for reading